HITECHCRIME/HC_SG52_The_Fourth_Industrial_Revolution/README.md

 the 4th is coming
 malice with the burning

-Siren storage, pattern recognition
-Chains of our psyche, out of my moves,
-Out of my framework, window of activity
-Nonexistent, virtual bling saliva,
-Dripping on your headset, jolting, grasp the handles Such is the altered extinction process
-Escape clearly marked as an exit
+siren storage, pattern recognition chains of our psyche, out of my moves, out of my framework, window of activity nonexistent, virtual bling saliva, dripping on your headset, jolting, grasp the handles such is the altered extinction process escape clearly marked as an exit

 [HOOK]
 evolving human factor